BioJulia/XAMAuxData.jl/docs/src/index.md

 ```

 ## Writing `Auxiliary`s to files
-Calling `MemView` on an `Auxiliary` will return a view of the underlying data.
+Calling `MemoryView` on an `Auxiliary` will return a view of the underlying data.
 This data is guaranteed to be valid SAM/BAM auxiliary data:

 ```jldoctest